vapor/docs/4.0/docs/deploy/docker.md

 The `DATABASE_HOST`, `DATABASE_NAME`, `DATABASE_USERNAME`, and `DATABASE_PASSWORD` variables are hard coded in this example whereas the `LOG_LEVEL` will take its value from the environment running the service or fall back to `'debug'` if that variable is unset.

 !!! note
-    Hard-coding the username and password for database access is one of a number of areas where this docker-compose file sets itself up for development use but does _not_ represent best-practices for production deployment.
+    Hard-coding the username and password is acceptable for local development, but you would want to store these variables in a secrets file for production deploys.
+One way to handle this in production is to export the secrets file to the environment that is running your deploy and use lines like the following in your docker-compose file:

+    ```
+    DATABASE_USERNAME: ${DATABASE_USERNAME}
+    ```

+    This passes the environment variable through to the containers as-defined by the host.

 Other things to take note of: